hamburger-software/ansible-role-vmware_ubuntu_cloud_image/README.md

 - User defined network mappings can be specified with `networks`, see [vmware_deploy_ovf](https://docs.ansible.com/ansible/latest/modules/vmware_deploy_ovf_module.html#parameters) for semantics.
 - VM notes can be set with `annotation`.
   To use this feature, the VMware permission `Virtual Machine > Configuration > Set annotation` is required.
-- To set VM configuration parameters, supply `advanced_settings` with a list of dicts as shown in the example playbook.
+- To set VM configuration file parameters, supply `advanced_settings` with a list of dicts as shown in the example playbook.
 - To set VM custom attributes, supply `customvalues` with a list of dicts as show in the example playbook.
 Note that new custom values will not be created, they should exist in vCenter prior to deploying.

 To use a static IP address, use the following keys in the dictionary `static_ip`: